ryedin/site/_management/environment.md

       - FOO=default   # override with `convox env set FOO=newvalue`
 ```

+## Scope

+Environment variables are considered app-level configuration.

+There isn't currently a way to set an environment variable for a whole cluster rather than just a single app.

 ## Sensitive Information

 Since `docker-compose.yml` will typically be under version control, we recommend not setting sensitive default values there.